JesperHonders/ultimateFrisbee/README.md

 Every day we had contact over skype and talked about the changes we made and tought were necessary, these changes were described on our Trello, and assigned to each member.

+## Future feature wishlist

+* an team page where you can track the process of a individual team
+* Build in ranking in the results page, so you can see what the ranking is of a team.
+* Final score button based on game time.
+* Timer in live page, so you can see how long the game is running

 ## How does it work

 In the meteor methods file we have the following functions: